Divorce Debts: Sorting out Loans and Joint Credit

 Who Pays Back Taxes After a Divorce?

 In general, splitting tax debt after divorce is similar to dividing any other debt.
 Therefore, when one asks “Is a wife responsible for a husband’s tax debt?”, there is no clear answer.
 An attorney working on the spouses’ divorce settlement is supposed to determine how much each side must handle, including their credit card, mortgage, and tax debt.
-If marital property is split evenly between ex-partners, then their tax debt, as well as back taxes, is also divided evenly so that each side is required to pay their share.
-Since settlements are far not always equal, one party may ask to pay more tax debt so that he or she can get an additional piece of marital property in return.
+If marital property is split evenly between ex-partners, their tax debt, as well as back taxes, is also divided evenly so that each side is required to pay their share.
+Since settlements are not always equal, one party may ask to pay more tax debt so that he or she can get an additional piece of marital property in return.